Shikimate dehydrogenase

-Thus, the two substrates of this enzyme are shikimate and NADP^{+}, whereas its 3 products are 3-dehydroshikimate, NADPH, and H^{+}.
+The two substrates of this enzyme are shikimate and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 3-dehydroshikimate, reduced NADPH, and a proton.
 This enzyme participates in phenylalanine, tyrosine and tryptophan biosynthesis.

 Function

 Shikimate dehydrogenase is an enzyme that catalyzes one step of the shikimate pathway.
 This pathway is found in bacteria, plants, fungi, algae, and parasites and is responsible for the biosynthesis of aromatic amino acids (phenylalanine, tyrosine, and tryptophan) from the metabolism of carbohydrates.
 In contrast, animals and humans lack this pathway hence products of this biosynthetic route are essential amino acids that must be obtained through an animal's diet.

 There are seven enzymes that play a role in this pathway.
 Shikimate dehydrogenase (also known as 3-dehydroshikimate dehydrogenase) is the fourth step of the seven step process.
 This step converts 3-dehydroshikimate to shikimate as well as reduces NADP^{+} to NADPH.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is shikimate:NADP^{+} 3-oxidoreductase.
 Other names in common use include: